 Blue-white Spica, brightest star in Virgo, is often shown as an ear of wheat held by a young woman, who in Babylonian mythology was queen of the stars and the lover of the god of grain.
 Above her in the eastern sky fly the four stars of the Crow.
 The head of the water snake (Hydra) is a small group of stars between Leo and Orion’s Big Dog.
 The rest of the snake winds its way down toward the Crow, with its brightest star, Alphard, heart of the serpent, high in the northwest.
 Above and to the left of the Crow, for an observer facing east, is the Cup.
 Alphard is an Arabic name meaning the ‘solitary one’, as there are no other bright stars near it.
 At about 40 times the diameter of the sun and 400 times as bright, Alphard is one of the ‘bright giants’ in our neighborhood.
 But our ‘neighborhood’ is rather large.
 Alphard is 11 million times as far away from us as our own sun – so it looks a lot dimmer to us!

 Rising in the southeast in April evenings are the stars of the Southern Cross and the Pointers (Alpha and Beta Centauri).
-The Alpha Centauri seen by the eye as a single bright star is easily separated by a small telescope into a brilliant pair of yellow stars, Alpha Centauri A and B. The brighter one is about 50 % brighter than our sun, the fainter about half as bright as the sun.
+The Alpha Centauri seen by the eye as a single bright star is easily separated by a small telescope into a brilliant pair of yellow stars, Alpha Centauri A and B. The brighter one is about 1.5 times as bright as our sun, the fainter about half as bright as the sun.
 Separated by about 23 times the distance from the Earth to the sun, they take 80 years to orbit each other.
 For many years it was believed that these were the two nearest stars to our own sun.
-But a third star also appears to be a member of the Alpha Centauri system, and is slightly closer to us (4.22 vs. 4.35 light years).
+But a third star also appears to be a member of the Alpha Centauri system and is slightly closer to us (4.22 vs. 4.35 light years).
 This star, ‘Proxima Centauri’, was discovered in 1915 by Robert Innes of the Union Observatory in Johannesburg.
-It’s about 1/7 of the mass and diameter of the sun, and so dim that even as seen from Alpha Centauri A and B, it would be only dimly visible to the naked eye.
+It’s about 1/7 of the mass and diameter of the sun, and so dim that even if seen from Alpha Centauri A and B, it would be only dimly visible to the naked eye.
 If Proxima is in orbit around stars A and B, it probably takes about 500 000 years to go around once.

 Achernar (the Little Horn) shines in the southwest in early evening, with the Magellanic Clouds nearby.
 These dimly glowing patches (actually nearby galaxies) were seen by some African peoples as hunting grounds for the gods, and their visibility was used to predict the weather.
 To the extent this worked, it probably related to the amount of dust in the air.